 Recent Accounting Pronouncements.
 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers ("ASU 2014-09").
 The objective of ASU 2014-09 is to outline a new, single comprehensive model to use in accounting for revenue arising from contracts with customers.
 The new revenue recognition model provides a five-step analysis for determining when and how revenue is recognized, depicting the transfer of promised goods or services to customers in an amount that reflects the consideration that is expected to be received in exchange for those goods or services.
 ASU 2014-09 is effective for fiscal years and interim periods within those years beginning after December 15, 2016.
 Early adoption is not permitted.
+On July 9, 2015, the FASB Board voted to delay the implementation of ASU 2014-09 by one year to December 15, 2017.
 The Company is currently evaluating the impact of adopting ASU 2014-09.